PossiblyBobby/4350_002_Fall23_BucStop/README.md

 ### Overview:
 This project is a game website made by and for ETSU students.
 It is a place to put games created by ETSU students.
 This project also communicates to a microservice with HTTP calls for the game information, the repository is hosted at [Micro Service](https://github.com/chrisseals98/GameInfoMicroService).
 It is deployed with the microservice using docker compose, see the scripts folder for the docker-compose.yml file.
+This microservice was in the process of being phased out with our API.
+We made a separate repository for the games: [Game Repo](https://github.com/ccrawford02/BucStopGames).
+This is where our API pulls the files from, if you fork this game repo, you may have to adjust the code to reference your new repo.
+This was in progress so a call to the API still needs to be implemented on the BucStop side to grab the files and run them.

 ### Backlog Information:
 [Backlog](https://docs.google.com/document/d/1R9BcMio3UEcsW12iHYqRMY6N7B0hxiBK3DDSbcMKfIk/edit)